Bandiat

 .png)

-A Michelin Plate-recognised modern cuisine restaurant in the rural Périgord Vert, Bandiat earns a 4.9 Google rating across 53 reviews — a signal of consistent quality in a village setting where serious cooking is rarely expected.
+A Michelin Plate-recognised modern cuisine restaurant in the rural Périgord Vert, Bandiat earns a 4.9 Google rating across 53 reviews, a signal of consistent quality in a village setting where serious cooking is rarely expected.
 At the €€€ price point, it sits at the upper end of what rural Dordogne offers, positioning itself closer to destination-dining territory than neighbourhood restaurant.

 Where the Périgord Vert Sets the Table

 The Dordogne's gastronomic reputation has long been tied to its southern stretches: foie gras, walnut oil, black truffle, and the stone-village bistros that trade on those ingredients with varying degrees of ambition.
 The northern arc, known as the Périgord Vert for its dense forest cover and river valleys, operates on a quieter register.
 Villages here are smaller, the tourist infrastructure thinner, and serious restaurants rarer.
-That scarcity makes Bandiat, at 2 chemin des Osmondes in Abjat-sur-Bandiat, a more pointed discovery than a similar address in Sarlat or Périgueux would be.
+Bandiat is a restaurant at 2 chemin des Osmondes in Abjat-sur-Bandiat, serving Périgourdine French cuisine at the €€€ price tier.

 Approaching the restaurant, the surroundings do the framing.
 The Bandiat river valley carries a particular stillness in this part of the Dordogne, with bocage hedgerows and limestone outcrops replacing the more manicured agricultural land further south.
 The physical setting is a material part of the context: this is not a restaurant that has landed in a postcard village to capture passing trade.
 It exists where it exists because the land and its produce are the argument.